ProteinGym/proteingym-base/CONTRIBUTING.md

 ## How to release

-This section describes how to rlease the package in this project.
+This section describes how to release the package in this project.

 ### Prerequisites